qwx9/notes/net/algorithms/text/exact.index.md

 	   ===----
 	3 occurrences of aba.

-In other words, if W is readable in the suffix tree, and path leads to a node v, the leaves of the subtree T_|v rooted at v are the occurrences of W in S.
+In other words, if P is readable in the suffix tree, and path leads to a node v, the leaves of the subtree T_|v rooted at v are the occurrences of P in S.

 By definition, a tree has at most n-1 edges.
 However, being that these (sub)trees